lowfi01/note-kotlin-app/README.md

                 - will return the inflated view
                 - Does not add View as child so it will not receive events
                 - Touch events can be added later with parent.addView()

+Boolean Logic Crash Course!

+            Add: descriptionView.setPaintFlags(descriptionView.getPaintFlags() | Paint.STRIKE_THRU_TEXT_FLAG);

+            Remove: descriptionView.setPaintFlags(descriptionView.getPaintFlags() & ~(Paint.STRIKE_THRU_TEXT_FLAG));

+            Why does this work?

+                    First, let's think of paint flags as a series of bits.
+A bit is either a 1 (true) or a 0 (false) and it can be flipped to enable a "state" or "flag".

+                    So let's assume that the default "state" for paint flags of a text view is the follow sequence of bits "10101000" (this is purely random and for educational purposes).

+                    Similar to how we use arithmetic operations in base 10 numbers (ie 5 + 2 = 7 with plus being an arithmetic operator), we can use boolean operations in base 2.

+                    1) One operation is the bitwise OR ( | ).
+It compares 2 bits and if EITHER ONE OR BOTH are true, then the result is true.

+                    For example (1001 | 1010) = 1011 because there was at least one "true" value in the 1st, 2nd, and 4th bit from the right.

+                    2) One operation is the bitwise AND ( & ).
+It compares 2 bits and if BOTH are true, then the result is true.

+                    For example (1001 & 1010) = 1000 because only the 4th bit from the right is both 1 & 1 = 1.

+                    3) The final operation I will cover is the bitwise inverse (~).
+This takes 1 bit, and flips every value (true -> false, false -> true).

+                    For example ~(1010) = (0101) since everything is flipped from 1 to 0 and 0 to 1.

+            Now going back to our default state of paint flags, what if the 2nd bit from the right was the flag which determines whether the text has a strike through or not?
+How can we use boolean operations to change that single bit while keeping everything else the same?
+This way, all the other properties will be the same except the strike through.

+            The solution is this:

+                    Paint.StrikeThrough = 00000010 (in our hypothetical example)

+                    10101000 | 00000010 => 10101010

+                    Notice how everything is the same except the single bit we flipped.
+This is only possible using bitwise OR and the single flag!

+                    How about removing it?
+Now, our current flag state is 10101010.

+                    If Paint.StrikeThrough was the series of bits above, ~(Paint.StrikeThrough) = 11111101

+                    10101010 & 11111101 = 10101000.

+                    Notice how everything is the same except the single bit we flipped.
+This is only possible using bitwise AND and the inverse of the single flag!

+            There are numerous more cool things that we can do with boolean operations!
+However seeing as this is not an electrical engineering circuits course or a low level programming course, I just wanted to give you a very very fast intro into the world of boolean logic and why we use bitwise or vs bitwise and for the various operations.